feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

-  (e) You can also try to import and open "transfer learning demo part2" notebook similar to step (b)-(d), attach this notebook to the cluster `test10.4ML`, and click "Run All".
+  (e) You can also try to import and open "transfer learning demo part2" notebook similarly, attach it to the cluster `test10.4ML`, and click "Run All".
 It may take several minutes to run this notebook.

   (f) Important note: you must attach your notebook to a cluster before you can run it.
 If your cluster is terminated, you need to restart it or re-create a new cluster.